aristosv/webserver/README.md

 This will install Swag, which includes the Nginx webserver, php, a reverse proxy, certbot for letencrypt certificates and fail2ban.
 It will also install MariaDB, phpmyadmin and portainer for container management.
 You can run it as root on a fresh, minimal installation of Debian.

+Before running the script you will have to open ports 80 and 443 on your firewall, to allow http > https redirection and certificate validation.
+You will also have to create an A record for your domain and point it to your server IP Address.

 ```bash
 bash <(wget --no-check-certificate -qO- https://raw.githubusercontent.com/aristosv/webserver/main/01_install)
 ```